Updated 1 September 2021

 -your business relations such as other shareholders in your company or other service providers you have a co-operation with, when necessary or the beneficiaries, trustees or settlors of a trust, when applicable;

 - your image captured by any CCTV system that may be installed and/or operating when you visit our premises;

 -all other information appearing on or requested through our KYC form.

 We also collect any other information you provide to us by filling in and submitting web forms on our website, sending us emails, calling us or more generally, contacting us by any means of communication.

 We may also collect information about you, not directly from you, but from third parties, mainly databases of information such as Lexis-Nexis and similar databases.
-This information consists of your professional activity, history, criminal records (if any), disputes you may have been involved or news, publications in which you may have appeared.
+This information may consist of your professional activity, history, disputes you may have been involved or news, publications in which you may have appeared.
 Other such third parties may be your lawyers or bankers who are authorized to provide us with information of the type listed above on your behalf or other persons intended to be shareholders or beneficial owners of a company together with yourself or other corporate service providers who are authorized by you to disclose to us relevant information in order to enable us to serve you.